nikbearbrown/Humanitarians_AI/Fellows/Example_Volunteer/README.md

 04/30/2025

 (EXAMPLE NOTES ONLY: the "Start Date with Humanitarians AI" never changes, use <br / > without the spaces to break up paragraphs)<br/>
 (OPTIONAL FIELDS: Email, Phone and LinkedIn.
-If you're not comfortable filling in these fields you're not required to)
+If you're not comfortable filling in any of these fields you're not required to)